-By default, the Dashboard includes your all-time NPS data, calculated based on all your customers' last score to the survey.
+The Dashboard processes your all-time NPS data only, which is calculated based on all your customers' last score to the survey.

 You can use the Dashboard filters to segment NPS data by date range, by specific campaigns, or create custom filters using attributes such as customer props and tags.

 In this article, we will talk about each data block on the Dashboard and cover some frequently asked questions to help you get familiar with and make it an indispensable tool in your business.

 Beware, the results on the Dashboard might be cached for up to 10 minutes, to serve the data faster.

 IMPORTANT: When filtering the Dashboard using customer attributes, the displayed data will consider the properties and tags the customer had at the moment of providing the feedback.
 If later on the respective tags or properties change, the previously given feedback will not be updated accordingly.